trainshare/trainshare-api/README.md

     $ cd bin
     $ ./neo4j start

 The rest is the same as for OSX.
-Go ahead and download the database dump and follow the instructions from there.
+Go ahead and clone the trainshareApp repository.

 ## Configuration
 Take a look at config.js and fill out the missing settings.